Indicio-tech/aries-mobileagent-react-native-old/README.md

 ## Usage

 Hot reloading may not work correctly with instantiated Agent objects.
 Reloading (`r`) will work.
-Any changes made to native modules require you to re-run `react-native run-android`.
+Any changes made to native modules require you to re-run `npx react-native run-android`.

+Note: Currently AMA-RN does not support multiple agents or wallets.
+You may experience difficulties or unexpected behavior when creating multiple agents

 ## Troubleshooting